-To qualify for New York, I needed a time, a really fast time.
-A time I have never run before.
-A time my legs have never dared.
+To qualify for New York, I need a time, a really fast time.
+A time my legs have never done.

-Like all big dreams, I first write the goal in my journal.
+Like all my big dreams, I first write the goal in my journal.

-Then I make myself believe I can accomplish this dream.
+I force myself to believe I can succeed.

-And it’s not always easy, sometimes I don’t believe myself.
-Okay, a lot of times I don’t believe myself.
+It’s not always easy, sometimes I don’t believe myself.
+Okay, most times I don’t believe myself.

-The beautiful part is that at some point, I WILL BELIEVE myself.
+The beautiful part is at some point, through hard work, I DO BELIEVE myself.

-My first attempt to qualify was at the Boston Marathon 2016.
-Boston was incredible.
-The crowds euphoric.
-I now understood why this race was every runner’s dream.
+My first qualification attempt took place at the Boston Marathon in 2016.
+Boston’s euphoric event amazed me.
+I understood why this race was every runner’s dream.
 Robert and I worked for years to qualify.
 After hundreds of hours of training, and 2 qualifying attempts.
 We finally qualified in at the Long Beach Marathon in 2015.

 We broke the coveted 3 hour mark.
 Coming in at 2:59.

-It was a chilly, sweet morning as Robert and I boarded the bus to the start line.
-We looked around and saw the world’s greatest runners.
+It was a chilly, sweet morning in Boston.
+Robert and I boarded the bus to the start line accompanied with the world’s greatest runners.
 Everybody looked fast.
 Mind you, Robert and I finished the Long Beach Marathon 19th and 22nd out of 3,300.

-The time that would get me to the world’s fastest marathon, the New York Marathon.
+The time needed to punch a ticket to the World’s Fastest Marathon, the New York Marathon.

-As we ran, Robert and I were swallowed by the sea of runners.
+The crowds erupted as the race began.
+The nervousness was gone.
+The fastest march to the finish line began.
+Robert and I were swallowed by the sea of runners.
+Besides the sheer number of people, I was surprised by the speed of the runners.
 Surely this will clear out, I thought.
 Everybody can’t run at this pace.

 But they did.